mtwango/wordpress-plugin/README.md

 }
 ```

+### .gitignore

+This plugin has example `.gitignore` included in `assets` folder, which ignores WordPress Core and by default
+all plugins.
+There is an example how to exclude custom plugins from `.gitignore`.
+You are free to copy it to your
+webroot or modify it and have it elsewhere.

 ### Symlinking

 Create the symlinks to `extra.wordpress-plugin.symlinks` section.

-- Set `symlinks-skip-missing-target` to true if we should not throw exception if target path doesn't exists
+- Set `symlinks-skip-missing-target` to true if we should not throw exception if target path doesn't exist
 - Set `symlinks-absolute-path` to true if you want to create realpath symlinks
 - Set `symlinks-throw-exception` to false if you don't want to break creating on some error while check symlinks
 - Set `symlinks-force-create` to force unlink link if something already exists on link path